gregr/ina/nscheme/README.md

         * even when the type is 'tagged', at least the stored type tag check can be elided
   * eventually at the RTL level, would like to define procedures with register pre/post conditions

 #### backend
 * support runtime code generation and rebooting
   * ideally support separate compilation, which might make this easier
 * support foreign interaction safely
   * must not violate optimization and linking assumptions
   * must not break garbage collection or other resource management

 ##### backend for racket

-Support this both to bootstrap and to quickly support:
+Support this both to bootstrap and to quickly support a non-web Racket-based platform
-* a non-web host system
-* a terminal interface

 ##### backend for web
 * muJS
   * purpose: implement a simple RTL as a compilation target
   * data